brunopiato/InStyleNPS/README.md

 - Kaique Faustino
 - Mattheus Gomes

+In this project we used a Kaggle dataset to train a supervised learning classification algorithm to predict the customer's satisfaction with the InStyle stores based on the Network Promoter Score and the client's experience.

 <!-- TOC -->

 - [InStyle Net Promoter Score - HackDays Comunidade DS, 5th Edition](#instyle-net-promoter-score---hackdays-comunidade-ds-5th-edition)